 - California $179,010

 This wide-open field in so many diverse areas offers an excellent opportunity for those interested in engineering and its many facets.

 With an MS in civil engineering, for example, median salaries start at $82,050 while the highest pay ranges go to $128,110.

-Among the highest compensated positions were those found in the oil and gas sectors and located in Midland, Texas; Santa Barbara, California; and Houston, Texas.
+Among the highest compensated positions were those found in the oil and gas sectors.
+These are located in Midland, Texas; Santa Barbara, California; and Houston, Texas.

 3. Computer Programming

-Averaging an annual median salary of more than $85,000 is the norm for graduates in fields like information technology (IT), computers programming, computer science, software engineering, IT business management, systems designing and digital medical support with retail and administration computer sciences offering the highest salary ranges of upwards to $125,000.
+Averaging an annual median salary of more than $85,000 is the norm for graduates in fields like information technology (IT), computers programming, computer science, and software engineering.
+Others are IT business management, systems designing and digital medical support with retail and administration computer sciences.
+It is offering the highest salary ranges of upwards to $125,000.

 Entry-level aspirants graduating with an Associate degree can expect a salary range of $53,000.

 4. Human Resources

 Dealing with being a company’s gatekeeper, of sorts, graduates manage hiring, firing, training and developing company policies.
 Managers are today typically earning a median salary of $87,184 for an ROI of 137 per cent.
 Those specializing in compensation and benefits can expect a return of $94,978 as a manager.